congomongo/congomongo/readme.markdown

 Recent Changes
 --------------
+Added a few convenience fns related to object-ids:

+'object-id:   creates a com.mongodb.ObjectId from a string so
+you don't have to import it anymore.

+'fetch-by-id: takes a collection and a string/object-id and
+fetches the result

+'get-timestamp: takes a map with a valid :_id or an ObjectId and returns the embedded timestamp

 GridFs support courtesy of Steve Purcell.
-Thannks, Steve!

 Bumped version to 0.1.2.

 Clojars group is now congomongo.

 Summary